The following comment must be prefixed with the usual health warning about

 It arises following yesterday’s report on the malicious complaint against Councillor Danny Hackett.
 A reader asked why it was handled by a Council Officer and not Councillors while I noticed that the HR Manager was no longer calling himself the HR Manager and Interim Monitoring Officer.

 The first question was easy to answer.
 It is not reasonable to go to the trouble and expense of convening the Code of Conduct Committee for every trivial, vindictive, mischievous, spiteful or utterly ridiculous complaint every time the irrationally obsessed runs amok with a bottle of green ink.
-S4R met pretty well all of those criteria so the complaint was metaphorically binned.
+The Labour inspired complaint met pretty well all of those criteria so it was metaphorically binned.

 My own question is more complicated.
 When I searched the web at the weekend because of the Covid test centre revelations Bexley’s website confirmed my view that Mr. Hollier was the Interim Monitoring Officer.
 It also said his title had changed from Head of HR to Deputy Director Corporate Services and HR was in the hands of an underling.
 At a time of job cuts and pay freezes Council management requires promotions to ensure ends meet.
 The title change didn’t warrant a mention here, Nick Hollier was still responsible for HR but perhaps not so directly as before.

-The Danny Hackett/S4R affair revealed that contrary to what is still on Bexley’s website today, Nick Hollier is no longer Interim Monitoring Officer.
-If S4R appeals it will go up a level to the Monitoring Officer.
+The recent complaint against Danny Hackett revealed that contrary to what is still on Bexley’s website today, Nick Hollier is no longer Interim Monitoring Officer.
+If there is an appeal it will go up a level to the Monitoring Officer.

 It is probably necessary to explain the history of Monitoring Officers in Bexley.
 The first I remember was a Ms. Hogan who became embroiled in Bexley Council’s decision not to prosecute their former Leader for dipping his hands into the till.
 Whether she left because she was too honest for Bexley or something else I have no idea but there were reports that she gave up on being a solicitor at around the same time.